Okja: Plot

-In 2007, "environmentalist" Lucy Mirando becomes CEO of the Mirando Corporation, succeeding her twin sister.
-Announcing they have been breeding a special kind of "super pig", 26 specimens are sent to farmers around the world, and ten years later, one will be crowned the winner as the best pig.
+In 2007, Lucy Mirando, pretending to be a environmentalist, becomes CEO of the Mirando Corporation, succeeding her twin sister Nancy.
+Announcing they have been breeding a special kind of "super pig", 26 specimens are sent to farmers around the world.
+10 years later, one of them will be awarded the title of best super pig.

-In 2017, a teenage girl named Mija lives in South Korea with her grandfather and their super pig, Okja.
-Mija and Okja have a very close relationship; they spend much of their time together, and at one point, Okja saves Mija from falling off a cliff.
+In 2017, a teenage girl named Mija lives in the South Korean mountains with her grandfather and their super pig Okja.
+Mija and Okja have a very close relationship as they spend much of their time together.
+At one point, Okja saves Mija from falling off a cliff.
 They are visited by Mirando spokesperson and zoologist Dr. Johnny Wilcox, who declares Okja the best super pig, and announces that they will take her to New York City.
 Her grandfather gives Mija a solid gold pig figurine, explaining he saved up to replace Okja when she was taken away.
 Devastated, Mija goes to Seoul to find Okja, where she sees her being loaded onto a truck.
 Mija chases down the truck, but it is intercepted by the Animal Liberation Front.

-In the resulting chaos, Mija and Okja run away but are eventually saved by the ALF, led by Jay.
-He asks another ALF member, K, to translate and tell Mija that they plan to put a recording device in Okja's ear and let her be recaptured by the Mirando Corporation to document how they mistreat animals.
+In the resulting chaos, Mija and Okja run away and are eventually saved by the ALF led by Jay.
+The truck driver Kim Woo-shik resigns from his job.
+Jay asks another ALF member K to translate and tell Mija that they plan to put a recording device in Okja's ear and let her be recaptured by the Mirando Corporation to document how they mistreat animals.
 Mija asks them to return her to the mountains, but K purposely mistranslates and tells them Mija agrees.
-They leave, and Okja is recaptured.
+They leave and Okja is recaptured.

 To minimize PR damage to the company, Lucy pays for Mija to come to New York to stage a heart-warming reunion with her pig.
-Okja is taken to a laboratory where she is forcibly bred with another super pig, and flesh is taken from her for a taste test.
+Okja is taken to a laboratory where she is forcibly bred with another super pig and flesh is taken from her for a taste test.
 After the ALF sees the footage, K reveals that he lied to the rest of the group about Mija's support of the plan.
-Jay beats K, and expels him from the ALF.
+Jay beats up K and expels him from the ALF while promising to return his equipment when they are done with it.